alhasangamal/Simple-Calcultor/README.md

 `Date         : 24 - 12 - 2021`

-**In this Script, I will develop a python program that is able to make Simple Calcultor using python GUI with tkinter and File**
+**In this Script, I will develop a python program that is able to make Simple Calcultor using python GUI with tkinter and File to save history**